 If you enabled Push Notification with Number Challenge, users validate their sign-in attempt by tapping Yes, It’s Me in Okta Verify.
 They then see three numbers on their device.
 The user must tap the same number that appears in their browser.
 Users are signed in only if they tap the correct number.
 If the user taps No, It's Not Me, the sign-in attempt is blocked and they can't sign in.

-This feature isn't supported in LDAPi and RADIUS environments: the three numbers of the challenge appear in the Okta Verify app, but the matching number doesn't appear in the end user's desktop browser.
+This feature isn't supported in LDAPi and RADIUS environments: Okta Verify skips the number matching challenge.
 For these environments, configure a different MFA factor and not Okta Verify.

 - Verify that your org uses a customized Sign-In Widget with a version number of 3.3.0 or later.